wjarka/prdify/.ai/api-plan.md

   ```
 - **Response (200 OK)**: Returns the updated PRD object.
 - **Error Codes**:
-  - `400 Bad Request`: Validation error (e.g., name is empty or not unique).
+  - `400 Bad Request`: Validation error (e.g., invalid PRD ID format, name is empty or not unique).
   - `401 Unauthorized`: User is not authenticated.
-  - `403 Forbidden`: User does not have permission to update this PRD.
-  - `404 Not Found`: PRD with the given ID does not exist.
+  - `404 Not Found`: PRD with the given ID does not exist or does not belong to the user.
   - `409 Conflict`: The PRD is completed and cannot be modified.

 ---